 - The barriers to green buildings have declined gradually, but cost often mistakenly remains a concern.

 - Social benefits such as occupant health and wellness has seen an increased drive in the green building industry, reflecting a shift in focus to people in the built environment, and not buildings alone.

 - Since 2015, there has been an increase in new high-rise residential buildings

 So what does 2019 have in store for the green building industry?
-We asked our team what they thought would be the emerging (or ongoing) green building trends for 2019, and these are their predictions:
+We asked our team what they thought are some of the emerging (or ongoing) green building trends for 2019:

 1. Net Zero Buildings

 Buildings consume high percentages of the earth’s resources, making it imperative to transform the built environment into one that is resource efficient.
 We believe that 2019 will see a continued rise in certified net zero projects which seek to completely neutralise or positively redress their carbon emissions, water consumption, solid waste to landfill and/or their impacts on ecology.

 The World Green Building Council launched a global initiative “Advancing Net Zero” to promote and accelerate the development of net zero carbon buildings to 100% by 2050 for all new and existing buildings.
 Whilst this is an ambitious goal, it is definitely encouraging building owners to re-evaluate how their buildings operate or are designed in order to remain mindful of the effects, both positive and negative, that such a structure and the operations within can have on the environment.

 In the context of South Africa, the Green Building Council of South Africa (GBCSA) is not only meeting the specifications of the Advancing Net Zero programme, but has surpassed the boundaries of the framework by including not just carbon but water, waste and ecology in the certification as well.
 This has set a new frontier for property owners and investors to be awarded for going the extra mile in their journey to demonstrating leadership in sustainability.